Why Bank Holidays Are Great Opportunities for Smart Forex Traders + A Simple Strategy to Use

 ✅ Why Bank Holidays Matter in Forex Trading

-This creates a temporary vacuum—leaving the market more influenced by retail traders (like individual traders, hobby traders, and small players).
-Without the institutional "smart money," price movements can become cleaner, slower, and more predictable, often following majority sentiment.
+This creates a temporary vacuum—leaving the market more influenced by retail traders (like individual traders, hobby traders, and smaller players).
+Without the institutional "smart money," price movements can become cleaner, slower, and more predictable.
+They often follow majority sentiment.

 📊 How the Market Behaves on Bank Holidays